dstreev/security-workshops/Manual-IPA-Keytabs-23.md

     - Ambari does NOT currently (2.1.x) support the automatic generation of keytabs against IPA
     - IPA Server is already installed and IPA clients have been installed/configured on all HDP cluster nodes

+    - If you are using Accumulo, you need to create the user 'tracer' in IPA.
+A keytab for this user will be requested for Accumulo Tracer.

 ## Enable kerberos using wizard

 - In Ambari, start security wizard by clicking Admin -> Kerberos and click Enable Kerberos.
 Then select "Manage Kerberos principals and key tabs manually" option